rmahinpei/rmahinpei.github.io/README.md

 --------------
 ## Publications
-1. Romina Mahinpei†, Iris Xu†, Steven Wolfman, and Firas Moosvi.
+1. Romina Mahinpei †, Iris Xu †, Steven Wolfman, and Firas Moosvi.
 2024.
 A Generalized Framework for Describing Question Randomization.
 In Proceedings of the 55th ACM Technical Symposium on Computer Science Education V. 2 (SIGCSE 2024).
 Association for Computing Machinery, New York, NY, USA, 1736–1737. [https://doi.org/10.1145/3626253.3635599](https://doi.org/10.1145/3626253.3635599).

 † Both authors contributed equally to this work.